zirin12/flask-proj/README.md

 ```
 To change the endpoints, update the code in api/app.py

-Now load http://your-dockermachine-ip:5000 in browser.You can see the page listing the task api and other swagger information .
-When you click on the task api bar you 'll see two endpoints , One for adding tasks(POST api) and the other for getting task status (GET api) .
+* Now load http://your-dockermachine-ip:5000 in browser.You can see the page listing the task api and other swagger information .
+When you click on the task api bar you 'll see two endpoints , One for adding tasks(POST api) and the other for getting task status (GET api)

-The POST api lets you create a task and in response after adding one you'll get the task id .
+* The POST api lets you create a task and in response after adding one you'll get the task id .
 This task id is then passed to the GET api for getting the task status.
-You might have to keep doing GET requests to know the updated status because celery tasks run in the background.
+You might have to keep doing GET requests to know the updated status because celery tasks run in the background

-To check the status of the job hit http://your-dockermachine-ip:5000/task/<taskid>.
-It should either show PENDING or SUCCESS with the result .
+* To check the status of the job hit http://your-dockermachine-ip:5000/task/<taskid>.
+It should either show PENDING or SUCCESS with the result

-To scale the workers, now run docker-compose scale worker=5.
+* To scale the workers, now run docker-compose scale worker=5.
 This will create 4 more containers each running a worker. http://your-dockermachine-ip:5555 should now show 5 workers waiting for some jobs!